 Prior to visiting the amazing country, we knew next to nothing about the cuisine in Colombia.
 It’s not often spoken of back home; even in the culinary world we’re used to.
 We assumed Colombian food would be much the same as what we experienced throughout Central America.
 Which, to be honest, fell a little flat after we left Mexico.
 Yet, many delicious treats surprised us on the other side of the Darien Gap.
 While this often deep-fried, meat and starch-loaded cuisine is not for those watching their waistline; the flavour far outweighs (pun intended) the gains.
 Here are 17 must-try Colombian food and drinks!

 In their simplest form, salchipapas are French fries topped with chopped hot dogs.
 Quality varies significantly, with most falling in the “questionable” and “only when drunk” range.
 There are, however, some places taking this classic South American street food to new levels.

 The fries are always there, as is a meat of some sort.
 Though the generic wieners are replaced with quality sausage or other chopped meat.
 The typical splattering of ketchup and mustard is elevated to specialty, house-made sauces.
 Cheese, lettuce and other toppings are commonly available as well.

 Consider salchipapas an option in any occasion where you’d order nachos or chicken wings.
-It is very popular with Colombian youth.
+This Colombian food favourite is very popular with Colombian youth.

 Find it: Nearly anywhere that sells street food.
 Particularly in the evening and late into the night.
 The best one we had was at this outdoor food court in Santa Marta.

 By far, the tastiest and most refreshing drink we had in over two months in Colombia is limonada de coco.
 Not only is it delicious, but dead simple to make.
 Coconut milk, fresh squeezed lime juice, sugar and ice – blended.
 That’s it.